saferthanhouses/GuessingGame/README.md

-##Fullstack Foundations Week 1 Project: Guessing Game
+width: ##Fullstack Foundations Week 1 Project: Guessing Game

 This is the HTML/CSS site made using Twitter's Bootstrap Framework